google/mono_repo.dart/mono_repo/README.md

 This controls repo wide configuration.

-One option you likely want to configure is which CI providers you want to generate config for.
-Today both `travis` and `github` are supported, and can be configured by adding corresponding entries.
+One option you likely want to configure is which CI providers you want to generate config for. `github` can be configured by adding a corresponding entry.

 You probably also want to enable the `self_validate` option, which will add a job to ensure that your configuration is up to date.